themysterysolver/GIT-AUTOMATION/the_making.md

 # GIT-ACTION
 ---
+### INTRO TO GITHUB ACTIONS

+### GitHub Automation Workflows

+- This repository contains `GitHub Actions workflows` to automate commit to maintain a daily streak
+- ***GitHub Actions*** is a powerful automation tool built into GitHub that allows you to automate *workflows* for your repository.
+- Workflows are defined using `YAML files` and can automate tasks like continuous integration (CI), continuous deployment (CD), testing, linting, and more.
+---
+#### Key Concepts of GitHub Actions:
+- `Workflow`: A set of automated steps defined in a YAML file.
+Workflows are triggered by events like pushes, pull requests, or on a schedule.
+- `Action`: A reusable unit of code that performs a specific task within a workflow.
+GitHub provides many pre-built actions, or you can create your own.

+- `Job`: A collection of steps that run on the same runner (environment).
+Jobs can run sequentially or in parallel.

+- `Step`: A single task that can run commands or use actions in a job.

+- `Runner`: A server that runs the workflows.
+GitHub provides hosted runners, or you can use self-hosted runners.

+- `Event`: An occurrence that triggers a workflow, like a push, pull_request, schedule, etc.
+---
+#### Workflows

+1. **blank.yml**: trigger using push and pull

+2. **commit-keeper.yml**:`main puprpose` creates a commit on 11:30PM if there is no commit till that point of time

+3. **hello.yml**:creates a textfile hello on each day at 10:25PM
+---

 - yml/yaml is a helps in automate taks like testing,building and deploying code
 - We can learn this in (*github actions*)[https://docs.github.com/en/actions]
 ---